 There is a central database operated by the OEC that is used for number portability purposes and public telephony service providers must allow, free of charge, number portability for post-paid as well as pre-paid users.
 A subscriber can port his/her telephone number while changing operators.
 For fixed networks, geographical numbers can be ported only if the new location remains within the same geographical area (region).
-However, this limitation does not apply to nongeographical numbers and mobile networks.
-Also, it is impossible to port a number between a fixed network and a mobile network.
+However, this limitation does not apply to non-geographical numbers and mobile networks.
+Also, it is impossible to port numbers between fixed and mobile networks.